Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Introduction

-Over the decades, behavioral studies have revealed strong empirical evidence that decision makers systematically deviate from the rational ideals of EUT in decision making (see, e.g., \citealt{Starmer2000}).
-For instance, \cite{MarkowitzSD1952} argues that investors tend to behave risk-seeking over gains but risk-averse over losses, where gains and losses are perceived relative to a reference point.
-Such risk preferences are often modeled by non-linear, reverse S-shaped utility functions that are convex in the domain of gains and concave in that of losses.
-However, developing and solving stochastic optimization problems involving reverse S-shaped utilities is not straightforward in practice.
+Over the decades, behavioral studies have revealed strong empirical evidence that decision makers systematically deviate from the rational ideals of EUT in decision making (see, e.g.,\citealt{Allais1953, Simon1955}; \citealt{Starmer2000}).
+For instance, \cite{MarkowitzSD1952} argues that investors tend to be risk-seeking over gains but risk-averse over losses, where gains and losses are perceived relative to a reference point.
+Such risk preferences are often referred to as Markowitz preferences in behavioral finance. \cite{LevyLevy2002} conduct experimental studies using mixed prospects on subjects involving students, university professors, and financial practitioners such as portfolio and mutual fund managers.
+They find empirical support for characterizing Markowitz preferences with non-linear inverse S-shaped utility functions that are convex in the domain of gains and concave in that of losses. \cite{PostLevy2005} analyze aggregate investor preferences through market efficiency tests based on several SD criteria.
+In particular, they use the 25 Fama-French and 27 Carhart portfolios formed on market capitalization (size), book-to-market equity (BE/ME) ratio, and momentum to examine whether the market portfolio is SD-efficient.
+Similarly, their empirical analysis suggests that the market portfolio is efficient for investors with Markowitz preferences, thereby providing further evidence in support of inverse S-shaped utility functions as well as inverse S-shaped probability weighting functions.
+Moreover, \cite{EgozcueEtAl2011} study Markowitz preferences and show that investors with inverse S-shaped utility functions allocate their entire wealth to a single asset.
+However, developing and solving stochastic optimization problems involving inverse S-shaped utilities is not straightforward in practice.
 First, it requires an explicit specification on the investor's risk preferences, but eliciting these preferences can be time-consuming or sometimes impossible (see, e.g., \citealt{Moskowitz1993, LiesioSalo2012, VilkkumaaEtAl2018}).
 Second, solving a non-linear optimization model can give rise to computational challenges, as any solutions found are not necessarily guaranteed optimal and may require further justification.